anaseto/goal/docs/Implementation.md

 			r.elts[i] = -xi
 		}
 		return NewV(r)
-	case *AV:
+	case *AS:
 		r := xv.reuse()
 		for i, xi := range xv.elts {
-			ri := negate(xi)
-			if ri.IsPanic() {
-				return ri
+			r.elts[i] = strings.TrimRightFunc(xi, unicode.IsSpace)
 		}
-			r.elts[i] = ri
-		}
 		return NewV(r)
+	case *AV:
+		return mapAV(xv, negate)
+	case *Dict:
+		return newDictValues(xv.keys, negate(NewV(xv.values)))
 	default:
 		return panicType("-x", "x", x)
 	}
 }
 ```

-The actual code is a bit more complicated, and handles also dictionaries, but
-the idea is the same.
-The binary case is more intricate, as the number of
+The binary case is more intricate, as the number of cases to handle becomes
-cases to handle becomes quadratic in the number of types (among those that can
+quadratic in the number of types (among those that can be combined).
-be combined).

 Most of the function is quite self-explanatory, except for the `.reuse` method,
 which is an internal optimization that returns an array value of same-length
 and type which may reuse the original's value intact memory, if it's deemed
 reusable by the reference count system for array values.
+Also, the `mapAV`
+function is used for the generic array case, as it works the same in many
+monadic primitives.

 If performance is not a concern, like for example for the APL-like bignum
 calculator [ivy](https://pkg.go.dev/robpike.io/ivy) (also written in Go!), it's